theolepage/ssl-for-slr/README.md

 ## To-Do

+- [ ] Config choose GRU dim CPC
+- [ ] Fixme nb_categories data loader
-- [ ] Option to enable multi GPU training, tensorboard, publish on tensorboard.dev
+- [ ] Option to enable multi GPU training, disable tensorboard, publish on tensorboard.dev
 - [ ] Do not store audio cache in checkpoints/model/
 - [ ] No ___speaker_id but _eval
 - [ ] Use dataclass and YAML for all configs